likhith4/sem4/402/microcontrollers.md

 placed between the processor core and main memory.
 The purpose of a write buffer is to free the processor core and cache memory from the slow write time associated with writing to main memory.
-## 12.1 The Memory Hierarchy and Cache Memory:
+## 12.1 The Memory Hierarchy and Cache Memory